1. BACKGROUND TO THE COURSE

 DURATION OF THE PROGRAM

-(a) The duration of study for the degree of Bachelor of Science in Agricultural Economics and Rural Development, Agribusiness Management and Enterprise Development, Bachelor of Science in Agribusiness Economics and Food Industry Management, Bachelor of Science in Food Science and Postharvest Technology, Bachelor of Science in Food Science and Nutrition, Bachelor of Science in Horticulture, Bachelor of Science in Environmental Horticulture and Landscaping Technology and Bachelor of Science in Animal Health, Production and Processing and Bachelor of Science in Land Resources Planning and Management, shall normally extend over a period of four but not more than five and six academic years.
+(a) The duration of study for the degree of Bachelor of Science in Agricultural Economics and Rural Development, Bachelor of Science in Agribusiness Economics and Food Industry Management, Bachelor of Science in Agribusiness Management and Entrepreneurship development, Bachelor of Science in Food Science and Postharvest Technology, Bachelor of Science in Food Science and Nutrition, Bachelor of Science in Horticulture, Bachelor of Science in Environmental Horticulture and Landscaping Technology and Bachelor of Science in Animal Health, Production and Processing and Bachelor of Science in Land Resources Planning and Management, shall normally extend over a period of four but not more than five and six academic years.

 (b) The academic year shall be divided into two semesters.